-Although the Basic Law states sharia is the basis for legislation, observers said in practice the civil code had subsumed sharia, consistent with the replacement of sharia courts by civil courts in 1999.
-Sources said civil law took ultimate precedence and judicial outcomes reached under sharia jurisprudence could not contradict civil statutes.
+Although the Basic Law states sharia is the basis for legislation, in practice the civil code continued to precede sharia, consistent with the replacement of sharia courts by civil courts in 1999.
+The judicial outcomes reached under sharia jurisprudence could not contradict civil statutes.

-The government, through the MERA, continued to publish Al Fahum, a quarterly periodical whose purpose, according to the government, was to broaden dialogue within Islam and promote respectful discussion with other faiths.
+The government, through the MERA, continued to publish Al-Tasamoh, a quarterly periodical whose purpose, according to the government, was to broaden dialogue within Islam and promote respectful discussion with other faiths.

 The government continued to bring scholars of different faiths, including Christianity and Judaism, to speak on tolerance and interfaith understanding at the Grand Mosque.
-The government continued to promote an advocacy campaign entitled "Islam in Oman" which it said was designed to encourage tolerant, inclusive Islamic practices.
+In June the Ministry of Awqaf and Religious Affairs organized an event in A'Seeb to introduce Islam to non-Muslims, according to a news release.
+The government continued to promote an advocacy campaign entitled "Islam in

+Oman" which it said was designed to encourage tolerant, inclusive Islamic practices.
 The government said the project highlighted the commonalities between Islam's branches and between Islam and other religions.
-A MERA program titled "Tolerance, Understanding, Coexistence - Oman's Message of Islam" was part of the government's effort to enhance interfaith dialogue.
+An annual MERA program titled "Tolerance, Understanding, Coexistence - Oman's Message of Islam" was part of the government's effort to enhance interfaith dialogue.